-Elon Musk dunks on Facebook and recommends Signal in wake of U.S. Capitol insurrection attempt – TechCrunch
+Elon Musk dunks on Facebook and recommends Signal in wake of US Capitol insurrection attempt – TechCrunch

 Musk, who has himself used his massive reach (he has around 42.5 million followers on Twitter) to spread misinformation to his many followers, specifically around COVID-19 and its severity, also followed that up on Thursday morning with a reply expressing a lack of surprise at WhatsApp’s new Terms of Service and Privacy Policy, which will make sharing data from WhatsApp users back to Facebook mandatory for all on the platform.

-The Tesla and SpaceX CEO also recommended that people instead use Signal, an encrypted messaging client which uses encryption by default and which is based on open-source standards.
+The Tesla and SpaceX CEO also recommended that people instead use Signal, an encrypted messaging client that uses encryption by default and which is based on open-source standards.
 Side-note: If you do end up following Musk’s advice, you should also enable the app’s “disappearing messages” feature for an added layer of protection on both ends of the conversation.

 Musk has a long history of opposing the use of Facebook, including the deletion of not just his own personal page, but also those of both Tesla and SpaceX, in 2018 during the original #deletefacebook campaign following the revelation of the Cambridge Analytica scandal.